ME3Tweaks/LegendaryExplorer/STYLEGUIDE.md

 * **NuGent**.
 Use NuGet whenever possible, as it's almost always the best option.
 Dependencies can be pulled down as required with NuGet.

 When choosing a new dependency, it's also important to be aware of:
 * **Licensing**.
-Any third-party code used must be legally usable by the toolset and compatible with our MIT License.
+Any third-party code used must be legally usable by the toolset and compatible with the GPL License.
 * **Reference**.
 All third-party code added to the toolset must be cited properly in the toolset's "About" dialog, as well as in our internal spreadsheet on Google Docs.

 ### UI Code